hazelcast/hazelcast-reference-manual/src/Simulator-Coordinator.md

 </clusterConfiguration>
 ```

 In this case you need to have exactly three available remote machines.
-First we define two different types of Workers (`workerConfiguration`).
-In this case a member and a client type with Hazelcast version 3.6.1.
-Then we define how many Workers of which type are created on each machine (`nodeConfiguration`).
-In this case a mixed, a member only and a client only machine.
+First we define two different types of Workers (`workerConfiguration`): in this case, a member and a client type with Hazelcast version 3.6.1.
+Then we define how many Workers of which type are created on each machine (`nodeConfiguration`): in this case, a mixed, a member only, and a client only machine.
 With the `cluster.xml` file you can also configure different Hazelcast versions to test cross version compatibility.

 ### Controlling the Load Generation